 I do NOT do these things:

 - E-commerce – I don’t set up online stores, track online inventory, or work on already-created e-commerce websites.

 - Marketing.
 I do not do SEO work.
 SEO is Search Engine Optimization and it is the art of getting you to show up in Google Searches.
 For example, if you’re starting a new pizzeria and you want it to show up when people type in “pizza in Loudoun county,” that’s something for a professional marketer to work on.
-I will do the basics for SEO, but I will not get you to the top of a Google search.
-That’s the job for a professional.

 - Graphic design.
 I use Photoshop and can do colorwork, typography and some image work, but if you need a logo designed, for example, I’m not the right person for that.
 I do know graphic designers I can refer you to.